Disclosure: This post may contain affiliate links. Please see our privacy policy.

 beef yakisoba ingredients

+Get a printable recipe card below!
 Cabbage, carrots, onions, and bean sprouts are often used in yakisoba recipes.
-If you’d rather not use the broccoli slaw, you could try a cabbage-based coleslaw mix instead.
 Other veggies, like kale, broccoli, and cauliflower could also work here.

-It was a little tricky to find a whole grain noodle good for yakisoba.
-I ended up using gluten free Lotus Foods Millet and Brown Rice Ramen.
+If you’d like to use a whole grain noodle good for yakisoba, try gluten free Lotus Foods Millet and Brown Rice Ramen.
 These noodles are heartier than regular rice noodles making them a good substitution for yakisoba noodles (which are usually made with wheat).
+Start with 14 ounces of dry ramen (397g) and cook them in water according to the package directions before adding to the stir fry.

 Beef Yakisoba Garnishes

-Yakisoba is typically served with a variety of garnishes.
-Here are some common toppings:
+Yakisoba is typically served with a variety of garnishes and toppings.
+Here are some ideas:

 • Pickled ginger